ejrgilbert/oopsla2025-whamm-artifact/README.md

 ### Adding a new suite. ###
 1. Add a new folder with the benchmark suite name to `resources/suites`.
 2. Point to that new suite by putting the same name as the directory in the `SUITES` variable in the `src/run/run-exp.py script`.
    Running `./run.sh` should now pick up the new suite of benchmarks.
-To support running the Pin experiment configuration, the benchmarks will need to be available as machine code and Wasm modules, instructions to generate machine code from Wasm code is available in `pin/README.md` (follow the same structure as used by the `polybench` suite already configured).
+   To support running the Pin experiment configuration, the benchmarks will need to be available as machine code and Wasm modules, instructions to generate machine code from Wasm code is available in `src/pin-utils/README.md` (follow the same structure as used by the `polybench-mach` suite already configured).

 ### Adding a new monitor. ###
 1. New monitors should be placed in `resources/monitors` for the corresponding framework(s).